mprzybylak/kafka-streams-workshops/README.md

 - Streams DSL (high level API)
 - Processor API (low level - not covered by this workshops)

+### Kafka streams scalability ###

+How kafka streams scale the topology
+- Kafka streams scale application either by spliting into multiple threads or to scale between multiple machines
+- Kafka streams divide stream into tasks - task contain group of procesor that can work in parallel
+- Number of tasks depends on number of partitions

 ## Exercises - Introduction

 Exercises in this workshops are designed as series of unit tests when there is a blank spot where one should provides implementation that allows test to pass.
 From technical point of view those are tests that are using MockStreams (https://github.com/jpzk/mockedstreams) library that allows you to unit test your topologies.